DebugBSD/Assembly-Workbench/README.md

 Tomorrow
 --------

-* Improve the way we store code files.
 * Add Basic Find/Replace tools with windows.
 	* When finding over open files, don't find anything from real file cause you have to find into buffer.
 * Configure the tool chain based on the configuration file.